cyberyoung/awesome-stars/README.md

 * [gitube](https://github.com/harryxu/gitube) -
 * [sparkup](https://github.com/rstacruz/sparkup) - A parser for a condensed HTML format

-## Racket

-* [Cosette](https://github.com/uwdb/Cosette) - Cosette is an automated SQL solver powered by Coq and Rosette.

 ## Ruby

 * [public-apis](https://github.com/toddmotto/public-apis) - A collective list of public JSON APIs for use in web development.